mastodon-sc/mastodon-documentation/docs/partC/tomancak/spatialtrackmatching.md

 1. X1 corresponds to Y1, and X2 corresponds to Y2.
 2. X1 corresponds to Y2, and X2 corresponds to Y1.

-To determine the correct correspondence, our strategy is to align the embryos with one another.
+To determine the correct correspondence, our strategy is to spatially align the embryos with one another.
 We use the known correspondences (A ↔ A, B ↔ B, C ↔ C, D ↔ D) to calculate the rotation, translation, and scaling of embryo Y that minimizes the sum of squared distances between cells A, B, C, and D in both datasets.

 <img src="spatialtrackmatching/explain2.png" width=150>